Our Top Picks

 Best for Teens: Creativity Tropical Terrarium Kit

-By the time kids are in high school (this kit is for ages 12-plus), they’re looking for ways to express their creativity without seeming too childish.
+By the time kids are in high school (this kit is for ages 12 and up), they’re looking for ways to express their creativity without seeming too childish.
 This terrarium is a sophisticated kit with just a touch of whimsy, so it’s not too grownup for a parent to approve of.
 The terrarium mixes activities like gardening, sand art and decorating to create a beautiful space to grow plants within your child's own room.
 The trendy design will make them feel cool among their peers, too.

 08 of 09